poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 Two things to deal with:

 1. By construction, services in a swarm can be run on any node... which will not work if we need to access a specific USB device.
-Can't wait to be lucky and be on the right node
+Can't wait to be lucky and be on the right node...
     - For this we are going to use the swarm specific section "deploy" to indicate a constraints (=rule) for the service needing the USB device.
-    - In the example below, the constraint says the node should have a label name "usb2" and a value "true".
+    - In the example below, the constraint says the node should have a label named "usb2" with a value equal to "true".
     ```yaml
     services:
         myService: